Pro-Cycling-App/bluesky-app/subtree-changelog/SUBTREE_CHANGELOG_2.md

 ### Migration Guide for Forks

+After pulling in these upstream changes, you'll need to:

-1. **Update Node.js** to version 20.19.4 or higher
+1. **Update Node.js** to version 20.19.4 or higher (required by Expo SDK 54)
-2. **Review Environment Variables**: Update `.env` files according to new structure
+2. **Update Environment Variables**: Review and update your `.env` files to match the new structure
-3. **Test Expo SDK Upgrade**: Run comprehensive tests after updating
-4. **Update Custom Components**: Migrate any custom buttons, dialogs, or toast notifications
-5. **Replace Deprecated APIs**: Update any usage of removed post-thread queries
-6. **Test Native Features**: Verify all native modules work correctly
-7. **Review Build Scripts**: Update any custom build processes for new requirements
+3. **Resolve Merge Conflicts**:
+   - Pay special attention to any custom modifications in components that were redesigned (Button, Dialog, Toast)
+   - Check for conflicts in `app.config.js` if you have custom iOS configurations
+   - Review any custom patches that might conflict with new patches
+4. **Update Fork-Specific Code**:
+   - Migrate any code using removed APIs (post-thread queries, SubtleWebHover)
+   - Update any custom components extending Button, Dialog, or Toast systems
+   - Ensure any fork-specific features are compatible with the new ALF design system
+5. **Reinstall Dependencies**: Run `yarn install` to update all packages
+6. **Run Tests**: Verify all functionality works with the new Expo SDK and dependencies
+7. **Build and Test on iOS 26**: The iOS 26 compatibility fixes are already included, but verify your fork builds correctly with Xcode 26

 ### Version Bump
 - Previous: 1.104.0